 - 12 Legendary Oregon Lakes Perfect for Escaping the Summer Heat

-And there you have it my friends – a quick roundup of the best things to do in Oregon, as written by a local.
+And there you have it my friends – a quick roundup of the best things to do in Oregon, written by a local.
 I hope you enjoyed the post!

 Until next time,